How to Apply

 3. Quantitative Resume

-- The SIPA curriculum requires the completion of rigorous quantitative courses and we want to make sure applicants provide as much information as possible about their quantitative aptitude, experience, and capabilities.
-This can include work in mathematics, statistics, economics, engineering, natural or computer science, etc. as well as the use of quantitative methods in a professional environment (paid, volunteer,or intern work is acceptable)
+- The SIPA curriculum requires the completion of rigorous quantitative courses.
+It’s important, therefore, that the admissions committee have as much information as possible about applicants’ quantitative aptitude, experience, and capabilities.
+This information can include coursework in mathematics, statistics, economics, engineering, natural or computer science, etc., as well as the use of quantitative methods in a professional environment (paid, volunteer, or internship work is acceptable)

 4. Standard CV